 The purpose of this evaluation is to examine the health partnership model that has been implemented in the HPS programme.
-The focus is on the effectiveness of the programme as a whole, plus learning about what works and what does not work in the current programme's approach.
-The evaluation will inform wider lesson learning about volunteering and building health worker capacity in developing countries, and reciprocal benefits of partnerships, and associated volunteering, in the UK.
+The focus will be on the effectiveness of the programme as a whole, plus learning about what works and what does not work in the current programme's approach.
+The evaluation will inform wider lesson learning about building health worker capacity in developing countries, and reciprocal benefits of partnerships in the UK.